Genetics Discipline Requirements

 Advancement to Doctoral Candidacy

 Following the successful completion of the qualifying examination, the student should meet with their Advisory Committee to establish a tentative timeline for their development of their research proposal and establish a tentative date for their proposal defense.
-All doctoral students must submit a dissertation research proposal no later than the end of the third year of study.
+All doctoral students must submit a dissertation research proposal no later than the end of the second year of study.
 The research proposal is an outline of the dissertation project.
-It must include a summary of the proposed project, the hypothesis to be investigated, significance of the project, research design and methodology to be used, and a thorough review of the salient literature that supports or opposes the hypothesis and potential limitations.
+It must include a summary of the proposed project, the hypotheses to be investigated, Specific Aims of the project, significance of the project, research design and methodology to be used, and a thorough review of the salient literature that supports or opposes the hypothesis and potential limitations.
 Students should refer to the GSBS Research Proposal Guidelines in the preparation of their document.
 The written proposal must be supplied to the Advisory Committee two weeks prior to the scheduled proposal defense date for review.
-The student must prepare an oral presentation outlining their project and specific aims in sufficient detail for the Advisory Committee to assess the scientific merit of the project.
+The student must prepare an oral presentation outlining their project and Specific Aims in sufficient detail for the Advisory Committee to assess the scientific merit of the project.
 The research proposal must be approved by the Advisory Committee and the Dean prior to registering for Doctoral Dissertation (BMSC 6395).
 Following the approval of the research proposal, the doctoral candidate is required to enroll for dissertation credit and must maintain continuous enrollment in Doctoral Dissertation (BMSC 6395) until the dissertation has been completed.

-This page was last modified on August 7, 2017
+This page was last modified on June 19, 2019